KP REFORM TAKES CENTER STAGE

-ABOVE: WDC Board Member Peter Karakchiev, who chairs the sub-committee planning the establishment of the Permanent KP Secretariat, addressing a session of the Ad Hoc Committee on Review and Reform (AHCRR), during the KP Intersessional in Mumbai, India, on June 18, 2019.
+ABOVE: WDC Board Member Peter Karakchiev, who chairs the sub-committee planning the establishment of the permanent KP Secretariat, addressing a session of the Ad Hoc Committee on Review and Reform (AHCRR), during the KP Intersessional in Mumbai, India, on June 18, 2019.

 Members of the 82-nation Kimberley Process (KP) traveled to Mumbai from June 17 to June 21, for the first of two gatherings to take place in India during 2019.
-A range of issues were up for discussion, but dominating discussions were the review and reform of the Kimberley Process Certification Scheme (KPCS), and in particular the expansion of its scope.
+A range of issues were up for discussion, but dominating proceedings were the review and reform of the Kimberley Process Certification Scheme (KPCS), and in particular the expansion of its scope.

 The KP is in the final few months of a three-year review and reform process, which is scheduled to end at the 2019 KP Plenary Meeting, which will be held in the Indian capital of New Delhi from November 11 to November 15.
 Since decisions within the KP can only be reached with the full consensus of all government members, the discussions conducted during the Intersessional Meeting and those that will take place in the remaining four and half months are of critical importance.

 In the speech he delivered to the Opening Session of the Intersessional Meeting, WDC President Stephane Fischler drew a distinction between the concepts of review and reform.
-Review, he said, requires the improvement of the various instruments that the WDC has created, so that the KPCS becomes more efficient and effective.
-The proposals on the agenda include a simplified and more consistent core document, a strengthened peer review mechanism, the creation a permanent KP Secretariat to replace the Administrative Support Mechanism that currently exists, and the establishment of a Multi-Donor Fund, which will assist financially-strapped nations to be fully involved in the KP and also assist civil society in carrying out its duties.
+Review, he said, requires the improvement of the various instruments that the KP has created, so that the KPCS becomes more efficient and effective.
+The proposals on the agenda include a simplified and more consistent core document, a strengthened peer review mechanism, the creation a permanent KP Secretariat to replace the Administrative Support Mechanism that currently exists, and the establishment of a Multi-Donor Fund, which will assist financially-strapped nations to be fully involved in the KP and also support civil society in carrying out its duties.

 WDC President Stephane Fischler addressing the Closing Session of the KP Intersessional Meeting on June 21, 2019.